dshipman/pyms/README.rst

 David Shipman, 2012

+Based in part on ms2txt by themech https://github.com/themech/ms2txt

+GPL Licensed : Please read the enclosed license in COPYING

 Provides a convenient interface for accessing Metastock databases in python (with additional support for PremiumData).

-Based on part ms2txt by themech https://github.com/themech/ms2txt

-GPL Licensed : Please read the enclosed license in COPYING
+Usage:

+The MSDirectory class provides an iterator over all .dat files contained within a given path (assuming the emaster/xmaster index files are present)

-If you are using PremiumData, you can simply create a PremiumDataExchange object pointed to the correct directory, then iterate through the available stocks.
+If you are using PremiumData, the PremiumDataExchange class also provides dictionary access to the underlying records.